The dual roles of a 1:1 UNUN vs Line Isolator or Choke

 - Common-mode noise currents are typically induced via magnetic or electric coupling from nearby sources like switching power supplies or household wiring.

-- Unlike return currents, these are not caused by antenna imbalance but by environmental noise coupling into the feedline.
+- Unlike imbalance-driven returns, these are not caused by antenna geometry but by environmental noise coupling into the feedline.

-- A choke or line isolator works by presenting high impedance to these magnetically coupled common-mode currents, attenuating them.
+- A choke or line isolator works by presenting high impedance to these environmentally coupled common-mode currents, attenuating them before they reach the receiver.

 Summary of Differences